 Nova Scotia’s famous landmark, the Old Town Clock, has been keeping time since 1803.
 That’s a century before Canadian personal income taxes were introduced!

 Nova Scotia has a tax system similar to other Canadian provinces.
-Many of the provincial taxes and credits for residents of Nova Scotia compliment similar credits at the federal level, but there are some unique credits for residents of Nova Scotia.
+Many of the provincial taxes and credits for residents of Nova Scotia complement similar credits at the federal level, but there are some unique credits for residents of Nova Scotia.

-Progressive Tax Rate Structure
+Nova Scotia’s Progressive Tax Rate Structure

-Nova Scotia’s Income Tax Brackets for Tax Year 2019:
+Nova Scotia’s Income Tax Brackets for Tax Year 2020

 Nova Scotia’s Tax Credits